Foreign relations of Cape Verde

 Cape Verde follows a policy of nonalignment and seeks cooperative relations with all friendly states.
-Angola, Brazil, the People's Republic of China, Cuba, France, Germany, Portugal, Senegal, Russia, South Korea and the United States maintain embassies in Praia.
+Angola, Brazil, the People's Republic of China, Cuba, France, Germany, Portugal, Senegal, Russia, and the United States maintain embassies in Praia.

 Cape Verde is actively interested in foreign affairs, especially in Africa.
 It has bilateral relations with some Lusophone nations and holds membership in a number of international organizations.
 It also participates in most international conferences on economic and political issues.

 Diplomatic relations

 List of countries which Cape Verde maintains diplomatic relations with: